About Luna the rottweiler.

 This is my second rottweiler portrait and also my second charcoal pet portrait in a row, which is unusual as it’s only my third ever!
 I’ve already realised I like using white Pastelmat for these charcoal portraits (although I’ve not tried any other colours yet) but it seems to lend itself to creating the soft but quite pale backgrounds.

 I sketched out Luna’s outline using a graphite pencil very lightly so I didn’t score the surface of the paper and then I started the background.
 I used light and white Derwent charcoal pencils and gave it a good old rub to blend it properly.
 As I mentioned in my previous charcoal portrait, the charcoal does take a bit more blending than pastel, it’s almost like a workout!
-Find out more about charcoal dog portraits
+Find out more about charcoal drawings.

 Once I was satisfied the blending was smooth enough I started work on Luna herself.
 As always I went straight to the eyes, they are fab to create with charcoal as it’s all about shading and that highlight to bring it alive.
 Then I really felt Luna could do with a pair of ears as she was missing out on all the conversation!
 I then just added the blackest of areas to give myself a guide.